-TEKS with edits Committee Comments (a) General requirements.
-This course is recommended for students in Grades 9-12. (b) Introduction.
+130.11.
+Advanced Energy and Natural Resources Technology (One-Half to One Credit).
+TEKS with edits Committee Comments (a) General requirements .
+This course is recommended for students in Grades 1011-12.
+Recommended prerequisite: a minimum of one credit from the courses in the Agriculture, Food, and Natural Resources cluster and successful completion of Energy and Natural Resource Technology.
+Provides for coherent sequence and vertical alignment (b) Introduction.
 (1) CTE instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions.
 (2) The Agriculture, Food & Natural Resources Career Cluster focuses on the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
-(3) To be prepared for careers in natural resource systems, students need to attain academic skills and knowledge, acquire technical knowledge and skills related to natural resources, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
-To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills in a variety of settings.
-This course examines the management of game and non-game wildlife species, fish, and aquacrops and their ecological needs as related to current agricultural practices.
+(3) To be prepared for careers in the field of energy and natural resource systems, students need to attain academic skills and knowledge, acquire technical knowledge and skills related to energy and natural resources and the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
+To prepare for success, students need to have opportunities to learn, reinforce, apply, and transfer their knowledge and skills and technologies in a variety of settings.
+This course is designed to explore the interdependency of the public and natural resource systems related to energy production.
+In addition, renewable, sustainable, and environmentally friendly practices will be explored.
 (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
 (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. (c) Knowledge and skills.
-(1) The student learns the employability characteristics of a successful employee demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to: (A) identify career development, education , and entrepreneurship opportunities in the field of natural resources, including : licenses , certifications , endorsements and degrees ; MV, CCRS, VA (B) apply competencies related to resources, information, interpersonal skills, and systems of operation in natural resources;
+(3) (1) The student learns the employability characteristics of a successful employee demonstrates professional standards/employability skills as required by business and industry.
+The student is expected to: Consistent language (A) identify career development, education, and entrepreneurship opportunities in the fields of energy and natural resources such as licenses, certifications, endorsements and degrees: CCRS, VA, MV (B) apply competencies related to such as resources, information, interpersonal skills, and systems of operation in energy and natural resources; Consistent language